githedgehog/docs/docs/user-guide/devices.md

 Redundancy groups are used to define the redundancy between switches.
 It's a regular `SwitchGroup` used by multiple switches and currently it could be MCLAG or ESLAG (EVPN MH / ESI).
 Switch can only belong to a single redundancy group.

 MCLAG is only supported for pair of switches and ESLAG is supported for up to 4 switches.
+Multiple types of redundancy groups can be used in the fabric simultaneously.

 Connections with types `mclag` and `eslag` are used to define the servers connections to switches and only supported if switch belongs to a redundancy group with corresponding type.